Elisasha/entry-testing/README.md

 Keep in mind that the orage square appears everytime in a new place.

 ## 3 Algorithm in JS
-Create .js file with class or classes to implement graph objects.
-See requiremnts details in graph_requirements.md
+Create .js file with class or classes to implement graph object.
+See requirments in graph_requirements.md

 ## How to pass